Sebaspallero/TamagotchiJava/README.md

 - 🖥️ ASCII Art Rendering: Fun, simple visual representation of your pet in the terminal.
 - 🔄 Dynamic States: Your Tamagotchi's state changes in real-time based on how you treat it, using the State Design Pattern.
 - 🧠 Name Validation: Only valid names are accepted to ensure a great start with your Tamagotchi.
+- 🎶 `New Music:` Enjoy background music and sound effects that enhances your gameplay experience!

 ## 🎮 How to Play